-English and Social Studies: college prep and general track students are in the same classroom at the same time hearing the same lectures; teachers make modifications for the general track students, such as grading on a 13-point scale in lieu of the standard 10-point scale.
-English 9, English 10, English 11, English 12, U.S. History, American Government, and Economics can be general courses.
+English, Science and Social Studies: college prep and general track students are in the same classroom at the same time hearing the same lectures; teachers make modifications for the general track students, such as grading on a 12-point scale in lieu of the standard 10-point scale.
+English 9, English 10, English 11, English 12, Physical Science, Biology, U.S. History, American Government, and Economics can be general courses.
 General track students take World Geography as one of their social studies requirements.
 This is not a general course; however, the content enables general track students to complete the course successfully.